MicrosoftDocs/Viva/Viva/insights/Setup/Set-up-Workplace-Analytics.md

 ## Setup steps

 >[!Note]
->If you need to set up a test environment for regulatory or compliance reasons, follow [these steps](#test-setup).
+>If you need to set up a test environment for regulatory or compliance reasons, follow [these recommendations](#test-setup-recommendations).

 1. **[Open the app](https://workplaceanalytics.office.com)**.
 If prompted, sign in with your work account.
 This page begins a sequence that guides you through setup.
 Under **Required to start**, the page describes the next task, and verifies the assignment of licenses and roles: